Georgian wine

 Archaeological discoveries now provide tangible proof to bolster Georgia’s assertion as the world’s oldest wine-producing nation.

 The country has an uninterrupted tradition of winemaking spanning at least 8,000 years.
-This rich heritage is reflected in the prevalence of wine and vine motifs in Georgian folk art and cultural artifacts.

 Located at the intersection of Europe, Asia, and the Middle East—and benefiting from a climate and landscape ideal for grape cultivation—ancient Georgia provided wines and vines to the earliest cities of the Fertile Crescent, including Babylon and Ur.